 Salutogenesis-Oriented Sessions (SOS)

 Some patients will benefit from extra attention.
 Rakel proposes the use of salutogenesis-oriented sessions (SOS) to facilitate health.[38]
+Salutogenesis is by definition the focus on conditions and mechanisms that contribute to the maintenance of a healthy condition (Salud = health, genesis = creation of).[95]
+It is opposed to pathogenesis, the mostly academic science aiming at unraveling the implications of strategic changes leading to disease.[96]
 An SOS is an office visit, longer in length than a typical appointment, with a goal of fostering hope, to explore what may be at the root of a symptom, so that it can possibly be resolved.
 He identifies five elements for the visit: 1) a comfortable, inviting, private physical space, 2) creating positive expectations for the session, 3) being fully present to listen to the patient’s story, 4) offering emotional support, and 5) writing out a simple plan for the future.
-Such a healing session could be used to help assess whether grief is causing a patient’s symptoms as well as to assist the patient with the tasks of grief.
+Such a healing session could be used to help assess whether grief is contributing to or causing a patient’s symptoms as well as to assist the patient with the tasks of grief.
 Such a session has a great deal in common with a Whole Health visit, be it with a Whole Health Partner, Coach, or member of the clinical team.

 The PLISSIT Model

 The PLISSIT model can be a guide for primary health care practitioners in assisting their patients throughout the grief process.
 PLISSIT is an acronym for Permission, Limited Information, Specific Suggestions, and Intensive Therapy, a model developed by Annon to address sexuality issues.[40]
-It is very useful in other health care situations as well.
+It can be very useful in other health care situations as well.
 The model includes four levels of intervention, ranging from basic to complex.
+The first three levels (Permission, Limited Information, Specific Suggestions) can be viewed as brief intervention and the fourth level as intensive therapy.
 It guides clinicians to support patients according to the clinicians’ own comfort level and expertise as well as the needs of patients.
-Referrals can be made when patients’ needs exceed clinicians’ comfort, knowledge, and time.
+Referrals can be made at any time when patients’ needs exceed clinicians’ comfort, knowledge, and time.

 Permission

 Clinicians can initiate the topic of loss, giving patients the opportunity to talk about the experience.
 Some patients may choose not to do so.
 In our fast-paced, multitasking society, adults may feel pressured by themselves or others to resume their former lifestyle with minimal disruption.
-Clinicians can offer “permission” to grieve as needed.
-For many patients, this interest and support will be the only intervention needed.
+Clinicians can offer permission” to take the time to grieve as needed.
+For many patients, this interest, encouragement and support will be the only intervention needed.

 Limited Information

-Limited information will be helpful to other patients.
-This second level requires more knowledge about grief to answer patients’ questions and dispel misconceptions.
+Limited information will be helpful to many Veterans.
+Because there is a significant amount of information about grief available, clinicians must engage the veteran to determine what specific information would be most useful.
+This second level requires more knowledge about grief to answer Veterans’ questions and dispel misconceptions.
 Many people know little about grief reactions until they experience them.
 People frequently ask if their reactions are normal and if they are going crazy.
 They can be relieved to learn that their reactions and the duration of their grief are similar to the experiences of others with comparable losses.
 If their experiences are different, they can be reassured that everyone grieves in her or his own unique ways.
 When appropriate, the clinician can educate patients about anticipatory grief or disenfranchised grief, so that grievers will understand that their reactions are valid and the relationships are important ones, as well as receive reassurance that they have strength to cope.[41]
-Factual information in patient handouts and a list of grief resources (e.g., support groups) may be helpful.
+Factual information in patient handouts, a list of grief resources (e.g., support groups), and other products may be helpful.

 Specific Suggestions